cap-js-community/feature-toggle-library/docs/plugin/index.md

   }
   ```

-## Service Endpoints for Debugging

-The service also offers additional endpoints to analyze problems.

 ### Re-Sync Server with Redis

 Force server to re-sync with Redis, this should never be necessary.
 It returns the same JSON structure as